 There is something extraordinary about being able to stay in your own home, with your life being enhanced by someone who is able to look after your every need in a caring and empathetic way.

 It is a special privilege to be able to assist somebody in their twilight years.
 And what a comfort to be in your own home.
 I hope to be around for a few more years doing the best job, for a great company.”

-Six months later after packing up my life, I arrived in Oxford from Christchurch New Zealand in April 2009.
-I had taken a years’ leave of absence as a Social Worker for a church-based NGO where I had worked for nearly nine years.
+Six months later after packing up my life, I arrived in Oxford from Christchurch, New Zealand, in April 2009.
+I had taken a years’ leave of absence as a social worker for a church-based non-governmental organisation (NGO) where I had worked for nearly nine years.